Skip to content

 Tax-Coordinated Portfolios

-For example, Betterment might hold bonds (which generate ordinary income) in your IRA, while keeping stocks (which benefit from lower capital gains rates) in your taxable account.
-According to Betterment’s research, proper asset location can boost after-tax returns by an additional 0.10% to 0.50% per year.
+If you have both taxable and tax-advantaged accounts at Betterment, the platform offers tax coordination (asset location).
+Betterment might hold bonds (which generate ordinary income) in your IRA while keeping stocks (benefiting from lower capital gains rates) in your taxable account.
+According to Betterment’s research, proper asset location can boost after-tax returns by an additional 0.10 to 0.50% per year — handled automatically.

 Goal-Based Investing

-• Retirement with projected income needs
+• Retirement with projected income needs and an age-based glide path

 • Emergency fund with a conservative allocation